AndrewLamWARC/react-state-demos/readme.md

 - [x] xstate

 - [ ] react-query - this deals with remote state.
-Others in the list currently deal with global (non-remote) state so solution would be slightly different
+Others in the list currently deal with global (non-remote) state so the solution would be slightly different

 - [ ] Redux toolkit query - this also deals with remote state.
 Should build upon the RTK solution above